jfranco1701/STEM-Capstone-2019/SETUP.md

 Thankfully it's just a development environment so security isn't nearly as important so this should do the trick for us.

+### Postgres setup

+For this project, we'll be using PostgreSQL as a backend database.
+We'll want to have this setup in your development environment as well.

+#### Download and install

+You'll want to downlaod and install PostgreSQL onto your system through their [site](https://www.postgresql.org/download/).

+#### Create a new database

+Launch the PostgreSQL manager (I do it though the `psql` command in my terminal) and create the database by:

+    create database stem_ecosystem;

+#### Create database admin user

+Now that we have a database created, we'll want to create some credentials to connect with:

+    create user stem_admin with encrypted password 'stemecosystem';
+    grant all privileges on database stem_ecosystem to stem_admin;

+We made the password `stemecosystem` in development since it's a local environment but this will be different in production.

+#### Add PostgreSQL admin user to environment variable

+We'll be using an environment variable called `STEM_PSQL_PASSWORD` so we'll want to add that as well:

+Unix Systems (MacOS/Linux)

+    # bash
+    echo 'export STEM_PSQL_PASSWORD="stemecosystem"' >> ~/.bashrc
+    source ~/.bashrc

+    # zsh
+    echo 'export STEM_PSQL_PASSWORD="stemecosystem"' >> ~/.zshrc
+    source ~/.zshrc

+#### Populate the database

+If all the steps above worked, we can populate the database with our project tables!
+To do that we can use:

+    python manage.py migrate

+You should see Django do its thing and create the tables needed for the app.